ccs-summer-2019/7-1-1-django-intro/README.md

 ]
 ```

-## WRITE VIEWS THAT PULL DATA FROM THE DATABASE

 ## TIME FOR TEMPLATES

 Create a templates/polls directory in your polls app - by convention, DjangoTemplates looks for a templates subdirectory in each of the **INSTALLED_APPS**.